magepeopleteam/ecab-taxi-booking-manager/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Ecab Taxi Booking Manager is wordpress plugin for online Taxi Reservation system, Whether you run a taxi agency or provide airport to hotel services, our user-friendly Plugin allows you to easily list taxis and manage rentals
+Ecab Taxi Booking Manager is a WordPress plugin for online Taxi Reservation systems, Whether you run a taxi agency or provide airport to hotel services, our user-friendly Plugin allows you to easily list taxis and manage rentals

 == Description ==